Multiscale Methods for Discretized Continuous Optimization: Convergence and Cost Analysis: Cost comparison with a single-scaled approach

 \end{lemma}

 \begin{proof} See \cref{sec-cost-of-gd-vs-lazy-ms-proof} \end{proof}

 \begin{theorem}[Expected Lazy Multiscale Convergence] \hypertarget{thm-expected-lazy-convergence}{} Assume the same setting as \cref{thm-expected-pgd-convergence}, but use the lazy multiscale starting at coarsest scale \(S\) with \(I=2^S + 1\) points at the finest scale.
-The expected initial error satisfies
+Performing constant $K_s=K$ iterations at each scale yields the expected final error